How to improve SEO for JavaScript-heavy Websites

 But with the rise of immense use of JavaScript as loading dynamic content, another stage has been added as well to it.
 This stage is called rendering.

 Google Bot executes JavaScript while rendering the page.
 This also concludes that JavaScript will be downloaded, parsed and then executed before sending the content back to the indexing stage.
 Although the overall cycle has increased and become expensive.
-It is necessary because for SEO optimization, Google Bot needs to see all or at least some of the page’s content, including content which is rendered dynamically.
+It is necessary because for SEO optimisation, Google Bot needs to see all or at least some of the page’s content, including content which is rendered dynamically.

 It's worth observing that Single Page Applications (SPAs) deliver the static parts (or the shell) and allow JavaScript to decide which content will be displayed later.